by Jonathan Latham, PhD and Allison Wilson, PhD

 These findings can also be displayed in map form.
 Figure 3. shows the sampling location of all the viruses plotted in Figure 2.

 The only outlier in this analysis is YN04/05/08.
 Its presence in Yunnan can presumably be explained as a less related virus that migrated back towards Yunnan.
 An alternative possibility is that YN04/05/08 is not recombining with the other viruses in the lineage and is in the process of forming a new lineage.
 This exception does not refute the overall analysis.
-Only the discovery of a natural virus that was closely related to SARS-CoV-2 but that was found far away would do that because it would therefore show that the progenitor of SARS-CoV-2 might also have originated far from Mojiang.
-To date, none has been found.
+Only the discovery of a natural virus that was closely related to SARS-CoV-2 but that was found far away would do that; such a virus would indicate that the progenitor of SARS-CoV-2 might also have originated far from Mojiang.
+To date, no such virus has been found.

 The geography of SARS-like coronaviruses